Meet the Principal of ASU Prep Phoenix

 « Back |

-November is Native American Heritage Month, a time to reflect on the rich and diverse cultures, traditions, and histories of Native Americans and to acknowledge their valued contributions.
+November is Native American Heritage Month, a time to reflect on the rich and varied cultures, traditions, and histories of Native Americans and to acknowledge their valued contributions.

 This month, and all year long, take the time to educate, advocate, and raise greater awareness for the rich traditions and histories of Indigenous communities.